History of Worcestershire: Rural society

-Twentieth century, 1914-2000
+Worcestershire since 1914

 The twentieth century saw further rises of population, but also a slowing of the pace of growth.
 Rural population density was higher in the north than the south and west.
 Industries shifted away from manufacturing, declining from 40% of jobs in Worcestershire 1931 to 25% across Hereford and Worcester by 1980.
 Services were the dominant employers even at the start of period, with 45% of full time jobs in 1931, to 60% in 1980.
 Only 5% of the population were in agricultural work, although it remained dominant in land use.
 Female employment increased, but two thirds of full time jobs were held by men in 1980.

 Heavy industries were dominant in the early part of the century.
 Metals and engineering dominated the north of county, in Dudley, Halesown, Oldbury and Stourbridge.
 Carpet manufacturing dominated Kidderminister.
 The glove industry in Worcester was already in decline, but still contributed to employment at the start of the period.
 Dents, the main employer, left Worcester in the 1930s.

 Worcester continued to develop metal industries in the period.
 Bromsgrove gained a major drop forge plant, Garringtons, after the Second World War.

 Commuting became a regular feature of work in the county.
 By 1961, for instance, in Halesown, half of the employees travelled outside of the borough for work, and nearly a quarter to Birmingham.

 Mixed farming continued to be important across the county, and fruit and market vegetables dominated in the Vale of Evesham.
 Hop production in the Teme Valley declined as beer production patterns centralised, and moved towards lager.

 Great War

 Worcester was a centre for recruitment of soldiers to fight in the First World War, into the Worcestershire Regiment, which was based at Norton Barracks.
 The regiment took part in early battles in the war, most notably at the Battle of Gheluvelt in October 1914, which prevented the German army from reaching Belgian ports.
 (Note: Worcester's Gheluvelt Park was opened in 1922 to commemorate the battle and war dead.)

-The newly-appointed Vicar of St Paul's in Worcester, Geoffrey Studdert Kennedy, was among those urging men to enlist.
+The newly appointed Vicar of St Paul's in Worcester, Geoffrey Studdert Kennedy, was among those urging men to enlist.
 He became an army chaplain, later known as 'Woodbine Willy', as he brought cigarettes to soldiers during fighting and exposed himself to physical danger, earning him a Military Cross.
 Shops in Worcester organised collections to supply him with cigarettes.
 His experience of war ushed him towards pacifism and Christian Socialism.
 After the war, he left his Worcester parish, but kept a house in the city for the rest of his life.

-Boundary changes

-The county underwent further boundary changes.
 In 1966, parts of Birmingham were brought together with Worcestershire into Warley.
 This area stayed within the county until 1974.